Loan-to-Invest Calculator

 Strategy comparison

-Each column is a split between the 3× fund and its plain 1× index (leveraged % / index %), rebalanced once a year.
-Effective exposure = leveraged share × 3 + index share × 1 (shown under each ratio); 0/100 is the plain 1× index.
+Each column is a split between the 3× fund and its plain 1× index (leveraged % / index %), rebalanced yearly.
+Effective exposure = leveraged share × 3 + index share × 1 (shown under each split); 0/100 is the plain 1× index.

 Based on 500 simulated paths with daily-reset leverage.
 A simplified lognormal model, not a forecast: real markets have fatter tails, jumps, and shifting volatility, all of which hit leverage harder.
 Treat as rough odds, not promises.